 Considering the alpha, which is the learning rate, the model with the hyperparameter 0.5 outperformed the other ones.
 So, we can assume that the global maximum of the SARSA model could be at the alpha level of 0.5.

 Comparing the results of the nonmonotonous epsilon decay and the monotonous epsilon decay, nonmonotonous epsilon decay outperforms monotonous epsilon decay, where learning state is increasing and, in a state, where the learning state is decreasing the monotonous epsilon decays the nonmonotonous epsilon.
 It is difficult to make a conclusion about the alpha level 0.5.
 In our experiment it is the global maximum, but if there was more time, there is a possibility that there is a global maximum at a 0.65 alpha level and there, there is no difference between a nonmonotonous and a monotonous epsilon decay.
-Due to time restrictions we unfortunately couldn’t test this hyptothesis.
+Due to time restrictions we unfortunately couldn’t test this hypothesis.

 Thus, we can conclude that the learning rate alpha has a much bigger influence on the result of the model than the decay of epsilon.